tomoleary/tomoleary.github.io/_pages/personal.md

 <br>
 <br>
 <br>
-When I am not working, I enjoy being active — lifting weights at the gym while listening to punk music, riding my bike, or going for a hike in one of the nearby National Parks.
+When I am not working, I enjoy listening to music and being active; lifting weights at the gym, riding my bike, or going for a hike in one of the nearby National Parks.
 <br>
 <br>